parulnith/blog/_posts/2021-04-24-Get Interactive plots directly with pandas.md

     Some of the important Parameters
     --------------------------------

-    *x* : label or position, default None
+    x : label or position, default None
-        Only used if data is a DataFrame.
-    *y* : label, position or list of label, positions, default None
+        Only used if data is a DataFrame. y : label, position or list of label, positions, default None

-    *title*: title to be used for the plot
+    title: title to be used for the plot

-    *X and y label*: Name to use for the label on the x-axis and y-axis.
+    X and y label: Name to use for the label on the x-axis and y-axis.

-    *figsize* : specifies the size of the figure object.
+    figsize : specifies the size of the figure object.
-    *kind* : str
+    kind : str
         The kind of plot to produce:

         - 'line' : line plot (default)